samf01/irbisio-site/content/pages/home.md

     We make investment in sustainability, sustainable.
   image: /assets/shutterstock_1884591043.jpg
-  mode: light-mode
+  mode: dark-mode
 strategy:
   section: Strategy
   page_1:
     title: Cleantech investing is no longer about speculative bets on possible winners...
-    mode: dark-mode
+    mode: light-mode
     body: ...but rather about sustainable investments in projects and programmes that are going to make a difference in the transition to carbon net zero, while creating value and delivering stable returns for investors.
   page_2:
-    mode: light-mode
+    mode: dark-mode
     bullets:
       - icon: tech
+        body:
-        body: The Irbisio Technology Insights Team brings together some of the most knowledgeable leaders in energy technology and enables us to identify remunerative opportunities faster and execute on these.
+          The Irbisio Technology Insights Team brings together some of the most knowledgeable leaders in energy technology and enables us to identify remunerative opportunities faster and execute on these.
       - icon: finance
+        body:
-        body: Our investment directors understand the rigours required in cleantech investing and bring the financial control expertise to ensure that projects are delivered profitably for investors.
+          Our investment directors understand the rigours required in cleantech investing and bring the financial control expertise to ensure that projects are delivered profitably for investors.
       - icon: project
+        body:
-        body: Our project managers know how to get the job done and have the track record to prove it.
+          Our project managers know how to get the job done and have the track record to prove it.
+    statement:
-    statement: "We integrate the core capabilities for successful and responsible cleantech investing:"
+      'We integrate the core capabilities for successful and responsible cleantech investing:'
+    body:
-    body: Our integrated approach to cleantech investing means that we see through the programme cycle from identification of new game changing technologies to project execution and profitable exits.
+      Our integrated approach to cleantech investing means that we see through the programme cycle from identification of new game changing technologies to project execution and profitable exits.
   image: /assets/shutterstock_2198943597.jpg